camsb/UCSBHyperLoop/README.md

 ## Who are We?
 We are an interdisiplinary team of 32 students and professors competing in SpaceX's Hyperloop Pod Competition.
 The competition involves designing and building a pod to be tested on a track constructed at SpaceX's Hawthorne headquarters in June 2017.
 Our main website can be found at http://www.ucsbhyperloop.com/

-The eight Computer/Electrical Engineering students responsible for this repository include:
+The eight Computer/Electrical Engineering students currently responsible for this repository include:

 - [Celeste Bean](https://github.com/celestebean)
 - [Yang Ren](https://github.com/yangr13)